Carex Folding Walker (Adult, Adjustable Height with Wheels) · โ˜… 4.3 Top Pick Check price on Amazon →

 Why you should trust this review

-Our reviewer is the family caregiver for two elderly parents and supported a relative through a hip replacement and recovery.
-The Carex walker reviewed here was purchased at retail from Amazon.
+I am the family caregiver for two elderly parents, and I supported a relative through a hip replacement and the recovery that followed.
+I bought this Carex walker at retail from Amazon to use across both situations.
 Carex did not provide a sample.
-We compared the unit against a Drive Medical folding walker borrowed from a hospital discharge kit during the recovery period.
+During the recovery period I also had a competing folding walker on hand from a hospital discharge kit, so I was able to put the two side by side under real conditions rather than comparing spec sheets.

 Who should buy the Carex folding walker?